gagnonclaire/valiance/valiance_vault/Valiance TTRPG/Notepad.md

 	like it sounds, abilities defined 'target character' or 'target tile' damage dealt to tiles is dealt to characters on that tile allow multihit for big characters?
+	target: character
+	target: self
+	target: tile
+	(etc.)

+use hit points instead of stamina, energy point instead of energy in general things that have current or variable values (hit points, damage points, etc.) are referred to as points

 Strategies are used per round kinda like stances
 	Should they just be stances?
 Could balance them cause you couldn't use both